amkcpu/example-processors-siddhi/src/main/resources/org.apache.streampipes.processors.siddhi.eventcounter/documentation.md

 ***

 ## Required input
-- Min number of events
+- Minimum Number Of Events: Specifies minimum number of events that have to occur before passing on any event.
-- Time window length
+- Time Window: Specifies a time window (in seconds).
+Set to 0 if not needed.

 ***